For whom was Rhode Island founded?

 Read More

-What is the reason for the existence of Rhode Island?
+What insect represents the state of Rhode Island?

 Read More